| Title: | Calculation and Application of p-Variation |

 The vector of index of change points.

-x <- rwiener(100) cid <- ChangePoints(x) plot(x, type="l") points(time(x)[cid], x[cid], cex=0.5, col=2, pch=19)
+x <- rwiener(100) cid <- ChangePoints(x) plot(x, type="l") points(time(x)[cid], x[cid], cex=0.5, col=2, pch=19)x <- rwiener(100) cid <- ChangePoints(x) plot(x, type="l") points(time(x)[cid], x[cid], cex=0.5, col=2, pch=19)

-uses quantiles from Monte-Carlo simulations.
+The test PvarBreakTest uses quantiles from Monte-Carlo simulations.

 The results of the simulations are saved in these data sets.

-PvarQuantileDF MeanCoef SdCoef
+PvarQuantileDF MeanCoef SdCoefPvarQuantileDF MeanCoef SdCoef

-represent the probability and Quant
+The field brob represent the probability and Quant gives correspondingly quantile.

-The distribution of p-variation of BridgeT(x)
+The distribution of p-variation of BridgeT(x) are unknown,

 therefore it was approximated form Monte-Carlo simulation based on 140 millions iterations.

-summarize the distribution of normalized statistics.
+The data frame PvarQuantile summarize the distribution of normalized statistics.

-PvarBreakTest statistics (see getMean
+PvarBreakTest statistics (see getMean).

 Vygantas Butkus <[email protected]>